- the most environmentally friendly ROPAX ferry in the world.

-Hard work will be awarded with a maiden voyage in spring 2021
+Hard cross-border work will be awarded with a maiden voyage in 2021

 The Kvarken Council and its cooperation partners have determinedly striven to maintain and develop cross-border cooperation with the help of various projects.
 The Kvarken Council has functioned as lead partner in projects that have formed the foundation for the procurement of a new, tailored, and environmentally friendly ferry for the region for the purpose of maintaining and developing cross-border cooperation.

-This work has been prioritized for the past decade, and it will finally be awarded with a maiden voyage in spring 2021.
+This work has been prioritized for the past decade, and it will finally be awarded with a maiden voyage in August 2021.

 A big thank you to all who believed in our ability to solve the problem and who worked unwaveringly towards this goal.
 Thank you also to all financiers who enabled this work.
 Cooperation among other issues can continue thanks to this enormous effort.